-Students in grades Young 5s Kindergarten-8 have a 30-minute lunch and recess period.
+For grades K-8, the school schedule allows for a 15-minute lunch period and a 15-minute outside recess period.
 A nutritious lunch, including milk, may be purchased at school, or students may bring a sack lunch from home.
-Students are not permitted to have food and soft drinks from fast food restaurants.
-Door Dash or fast food deliveries are not permitted.